 - Mount to the wall or ceiling

-Note: If you’re looking to mount the fan in the corner of the room though, you may want to adjust the brackets or even find a new one, as the bracket that comes with the fan won’t really work in a corner.
+Note: If you’re looking to mount the home gym fan in the corner of your room, you may want to adjust the brackets or even find a new one, as the bracket that comes with the fan won’t really work in a corner too well.

 All in all, this is a great fan that can be used in any garage gym.
 If you want to check the prices you can do so on Amazon.